 You may be wondering why you keep getting vaginal yeast infections and what you can do to prevent them from happening again and again.
-I’ve come up with an extensive list of possible causes of vaginal yeast infections and things you can do to prevent them.
+I’ve come up with a list of possible causes of vaginal yeast infections and things you can do to prevent them.
 It’ll help you understand how your body responds to different factors and try to eliminate them to stay healthy.

 - Make sure you get enough sleep.
 Lack of sleep makes your body release more cortisol.
 Heightened levels of cortisol in your blood decrease your immunity, so you become more susceptible to all sorts of infections and it’s much harder to prevent yeast infections.

 - If you’re trying to prevent vaginal yeast infections (or trying to cure one) sleep naked.
 This way you will let your vagina breathe and reduce humidity to the minimum.
 A humid vaginal area is a perfect environment for Candida.

 - If you suffer from recurrent yeast infections, it’s best to use one boric acid suppository a week for up to 6 months after you recover from a yeast infection.
 It’s an excellent natural way to keep Candida at bay and they’ll also help you get rid of a yeast infection fast and naturally.

 - Try to reduce your alcohol intake.
 Alcohol can upset the bacterial balance in your body allowing Candida to spread and cause an infection.